-CS: When we were children and bad stuff was happening, all we could do was hope that it would get better, because we had no control over it.
+So this is where hoping, or not hoping, fits into this.
+Because when we were children and bad stuff was happening, all we could do was hope that it would get better, because we had no control over it.
 There was nothing, absolutely nothing, that we could do about it, because we were powerless.
 And it didn’t get better.
-S, our hoping was futile.
+So, our hoping was futile.
 So therefore we flipped to the opposite instead.
 We stopped hoping.
 Because then at least we weren’t disappointed.
 And that’s where we got stuck, and often that’s where we’re still at now.
 We don’t know if it’s okay to hope that things can get better.

 But when we talk about recovery now, it’s not about hoping that we can recover.
 You know – ‘maybe one day, I’ll be able to recover’.
 That’s still powerless.
 That’s still coming from that place of the abused child who could do nothing to affect their destiny.
 But now – now things are different for us, because we’re adults, and we can influence the course of our future, however much we think, based on prior experience, that we can’t.

-CS: Ha!
-Yeah, me too!
-But seriously, we can’t judge our ability in the future on our ability in the present.
-We can’t say, “I’ll never able to run 5K, because I cannot run 5K now.”
+So we can’t judge our ability in the future on our ability in the present.
+We can’t say, ‘I’ll never be able to run 5K, because I cannot run 5K now.’
 Obviously, that negates potential – the possibility of growth.
 And my belief in recovery is based on the way the universe is wired, universal laws if you like – that it’s always growing.
 So, the cells in my body are growing and multiplying, the grass in my garden is growing, the hair on my head is growing.
 Where there’s life, there’s growth.
 It’s how life works.
 Life never stays the same.
 It’s always growing, always changing.
 So if I’m alive, I can grow.
 If there’s the possibility of growth, there’s potential.
 And so just because I can’t run 5K today, doesn’t mean to say that I never will.
 I have potential.
 Just because you haven’t recovered from trauma today, doesn’t mean to say you never will.
 You have potential.
 You just haven’t built up the stamina, the endurance, the strength, the skills, psychologically, to deal with it yet.
 But you can.
 And you will – if you have a plan.

-So the question, ‘Can I recover?’ to me has an obvious answer: ‘Yes’.
+So the question, ‘Can I recover?’, ‘Can I heal?’ to me has an obvious answer: ‘Yes’.
 Do you have permission to recover?
 Again – yes.
 Will you recover?
-Well, that depends if you have a plan.
+Well, that depends, to a large extent, on whether you have a plan.

-CS: I think that that always sounds very harsh.
+Now, sometimes, people suggest that people don’t recover because they don’t want to.
+But I think that that always sounds very harsh.
 I think it suggests that people are sitting in a puddle of misery and that it’s all their own fault, because they don’t want to get out of it.
-I really don’t think it’s as simple as that, and I think it’s the entirely wrong way of looking at it.
+I really don’t think it’s as simple as that, and I think it’s entirely the wrong way of looking at it.

-Firstly, a really important point, is that people didn’t choose to be traumatised in the first place.
+Firstly, a really important point is that people didn’t choose to be traumatised in the first place.
 People didn’t choose to be abused or neglected.
 All of that wasn’t in our control.
 So let’s get our perspective straight on this: the reason people are in a puddle of suffering is not their fault.
 And as soon as we start saying that it’s because they’re choosing to suffer, we’ve got it entirely the wrong way around.
-That they are suffering – because of what has or hasn’t happened to them.
-It wasn’t their fault.
+They are suffering because of what has or hasn’t happened to them.
+That’s not their fault.
 The default is that they are suffering, and they’re suffering without choosing to.
 It just is.

 So, let’s cut people some slack.
 Someone who’s in a car crash and breaks their leg has a broken leg.
 End of.
 They wouldn’t NOT have a broken leg because they choose not to have it.
 They have a broken leg because of the trauma.
 It’s not their fault.
 We can’t blame them for it.
 We can’t say the suffering of a broken leg is their fault, and that if they just wanted to get better, it wouldn’t be broken any more.
 Of course it would be broken still.
 That’s just stupid.